-The RAOs were achieved by excavating and sifting soil to remove MEC and MD using an excavator, multi-screening unit, and conveyor-belt After inspection line. processing.
-LCS was transported and disposed off-site.
-Other activities included backfill of excavated areas, asphalt road replacement, site grading, and re-vegetation.
+The RAOs were achieved by excavating and sifting soil to remove MEC and MD using an excavator, multi-screening unit, and conveyorbelt inspection line.
+After processing, LCS was transported and disposed off-site.
+Other activities included backfill of excavated areas, asphalt road replacement, site grading, and revegetation.

 A total of approximately 16,606 bank cubic yards (BCY) of soil (including LCS) was excavated and sifted to remove MEC and MD and approximately 23,191 loose cubic yards (LCY) of soil was processed through the sifting plant.
 One MEC item was found and disposed; 4,252 MD items were recovered, demilitarized, and disposed/transferred after certification as Material Documented as Safe (MDAS):